-- Installs the software on your machine.
+- It installs ArcGIS Enterprise software on your machine.

 You can also use the ArcGIS Enterprise Builder command line utility to configure the software.

 When ArcGIS Enterprise Builder is complete, you can start using ArcGIS Enterprise in your organization to create maps, conduct analysis, and share content through a variety of apps.
-To learn more about sharing workflows, review steps for sharing maps in a web application.

 Limitations of ArcGIS Enterprise Builder